-Alright, you must be the kind of person who likes food with some heat, otherwise you’d be researching how to make bundt cakes.
-Scrap the sugar and get yourself a sheet pan or any other pan that can go in the oven.
+Alright, you must be the kind of person who likes food with some heat!
+Get yourself a sheet pan or any other pan that can go in the oven and let’s make your peppers into dried chili flakes!
 We won’t be using high heat to dry here, so as long as it says “oven-safe” you’ll probably be OK using it.
 Even some foil made into a make-shift bowl or pan will work.
 Get ready for your house to smell like peppers!
-RECORD SCRATCH.
-Let’s start at the beginning.
+First, a tip for pepper gardeners.

-Make sure to pick the entire pepper, stem included.
-Cutting with clippers as close to the nearest plant stem works just as well.
-Intact stems trick the plant into thinking there’s a pepper there still.
-It will be pumping energy into creating the proteins needed for pepper growth.
-If the stem is off, you’ll start seeing the plant putting energy into creating new flowers within a few days, meaning more peppers faster.
-We all like that.
+Make sure to pick the entire pepper, stem included, cutting with clippers as close to the plant stem as possible.
+Intact stems left behind trick the plant into thinking there’s a pepper there still.
+It will be pumping energy into taking care of the picked pepper still.
+If the stem is off, you’ll start seeing new flowers within a few days, meaning more peppers faster!

 Step 2.
 Wash ’em.

-I throw peppers into a strawberry bowl, drizzle soap, mix around with my fingers, and rinse.
+I throw peppers into a strainer, drizzle soap, mix around, and rinse.
 A sieve works well too.
 The ones I’m using are Sinahuisa peppers, about the size of your pinky finger.
 Bigger peppers can be washed one by one.
 Now just rinse and let sit to dry, or go right to step 3.

 Related blog post!